deniselinn/connectchicago/CONTRIBUTING.md

 Most projects invite all contributors to report bugs, so "debugging" or fixing problems happens quickly and with the input of the community.
 Take a look at [Atom's example](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#reporting-bugs) for how to teach people to report bugs to your project.

 > Notice a mistake?
-Please file any bugs, requests, or questions in our issue tracker [LINK TO ISSUE TRACKER]!
+Want to propose a working project [LINK TO ISSUE TRACKER]!

 ## Communication channels

-Do you have a chat room or email list you use to discuss this project?
-List them all here!
-Provide clear contact info, and outline the process for getting in touch, for anyone with questions.
+Join our communication channels!
+The first step is filling out this form.